 Disabilities - Rights and Responsibilities of People with Disabilities

 People with disabilities at the university have the right to: equal access to courses, programs, services, jobs, activities, and facilities offered through the university; an equal opportunity to work and to learn, and to receive reasonable accommodations; appropriate confidentiality of all information regarding their disability and to choose to whom, outside the university, information about their disability will be disclosed, except as disclosures are required or permitted by law; information, reasonably available in accessible formats.
 People with disabilities at the university have the responsibility to: meet qualifications and maintain essential institutional standards for courses, programs, services, jobs, activities, and facilities; identify as an individual with a disability when an accommodation is needed and to seek information, advice, and assistance as necessary; demonstrate and/or document (from an appropriate professional) how the disability limits their participation in courses, programs, services, jobs, activities, and facilities; follow published procedures for obtaining reasonable accommodations.
-The full statement is available at Disability Services.The Office of Equal Opportunity and Diversity also maintains an FAQ about the ADA.
+The full statement is available at Disability Services.The Office of Equal Opportunity also maintains an FAQ about the ADA.

 Disabilities - Procedures for Responding to Requests for Accommodations required under the Americans with Disabilities Act